 After Buckden, the riders must eschew the left fork to Langstrothdale, lovely though it is, and take the right fork next to Cray Gill.
 This is the start of the Cray climb.

 There's plenty of interest on the way up, including the White Lion in the hamlet of Cray, and a number of picturesque waterfalls.
 After crossing the bridge over the stream, there's one nearly-hairpin bend.
 Then it's on up past Cow Pasture to Kidstones Pass.

 I'm sure there are places in the world which are transformed by rapid development in the space of 4 or 5 years.
 Luckily, at Cray/Kidstones, not much has changed since I made this video of the climb before the 2014 Tour de France:

-The descent from Kidstones into Bishopdale is quite steep at first.
+The descent from Kidstones into Bishopdale is quite steep at first - 16%.
 (It's a slope which will be a test for the junior men, who ride in the opposite direction, so climb Kidstones from the other side).

 After the initial steep descent into Bishopdale, the gradient eases.
-The riders will nevertheless need to remain alert, notably just after passing Ribba Hall, when there's a narrow bridge over Bishopdale Beck, with a sharp turn off the bridge.
+The riders will nevertheless need to remain alert, notably just after passing Ribba Hall, when there's a narrow bridge over Bishopdale Beck, with a right turn onto the bridge and a sharp left turn off it.

 Near Newbiggin, there's a pub with clear, no-nonsense signage.